chen-keinan/go-archive-extractor/README.md

 The archive-extractor is an open-source library for extracting various archive types.

-it returns archive headers metadata (name,size,timestamp,sha1 and sha256).
+it returns archive headers metadata (name,size,timestamp,sha1 and sha256)

-it also supports different types of tar compressions.
+it also supports different types of tar compressions

 * [Installation](#installation)
 * [Supported Archives](#supported-archives)